-The contribution of Gelatine sales to the turnover was also higher as compared to the previous year by 7.5%, whereas the DCP sales turnover was higher by 60% over the previous year, mainly on account of better realization.
+The contribution of gelatine sales to the turnover was lower as compared to the previous year by 3%, whereas the DCP sales turnover was higher by 11% over the previous year, mainly on account of better prices.

-Material cost in fiscal 2021-22 increased by 5% primarily on account of raw material shortage due to suppliers' shut down.
-Power and fuel cost increased by 11% over the previous year is mainly due to increase in the cost of coal, which is due to non availability of coal.
-Employee cost was steady at 8% (9% previous year) of revenue from operations.
-Other expenses were reduced to 5.3% (5.6% previous year) of revenue from operations.
+Material cost in fiscal 2022-23 reduced by 5.77%, but power and fuel cost increased by 13% over the previous year is mainly due to increase in the price of coal.
+Employee cost stood at 7.17% (7.80% previous year) of revenue from operations.
+Other expenses were on the higher side at 6.23% as compared to the previous year at 5.28% of revenue from operations.